Psalm 50 – Judgment Begins Among the People of God

 And set them in order before your eyes.

 a.
-But to the wicked God says: We might think that now God has turned away from judging His people for their ritualism and has turned towards the nations, to judge them for their wickedness.
+But to the wicked God says: We might think that now God has turned away from judging His people for their ritualism and has turned toward the nations, to judge them for their wickedness.
 This isn’t the case, as the following references to declaring God’s statutes and taking His covenant show.
 He speaks to the wicked among the people of God.

 i.
 “Formalism is a sin against God.
 Hypocrisy is its outcome, a sin against man, and so still against God.”
 (Morgan)